 - Musée Jacquemart-André website

 Parc Monceau is the primary park of the Champs-Élysées neighborhood.
 The park was created by the fabulously-wealthy Phillippe d’Orléans, the Duke of Chartres, and a cousin of King Louis XVI.
 Parc Monceau features many architectural follies including a miniature Egyptian pyramid, a Roman colonnade, and antique statues.
-The park is surrounded by stately manor homes that were once owned by the Parisian aristocratic class.
-Today the park is a popular family spot with a big playground, spacious fields, a carousel, and even pony rides.
+Stately manor homes that were once owned by the Parisian aristocratic class surround the park.
+Today, it is a popular family spot with a big playground, spacious fields, a carousel, and even pony rides.

 - Address: 35 Boulevard de Courcelles, 75008 Paris